Sarah Teather, Baroness Teather: Post-ministerial activities

 After leaving Government, Teather gave an interview to The Observer newspaper, in which she called the Benefit Cap "immoral and divisive".
 She then voted against the coalition for the first time, on a deferred division on the final regulations needed to put the Benefit Cap in place.
 In late 2012, Teather chaired a Parliamentary inquiry into asylum support for children and young people, which was supported by The Children's Society.

 In February 2013, Teather voted against the Marriage (Same Sex Couples) Bill at its second reading.
 She later expressed regret for this vote, writing that she has since "thanked God that I was then in an irrelevant minority".

 On 7 September 2013, Teather released a statement through her website to announce she would not contest the 2015 general election, saying her decision was "to do with some aspects of government policy", adding that she "no longer feels that Nick Clegg's party fights sufficiently for social justice and liberal values on immigration".

 On 3 March 2015, the All Party Parliamentary Group on Refugees and the All Party Parliamentary Group on Migration published a report on the use of immigration detention.
 The inquiry panel, chaired by Sarah Teather, found that "the UK uses detention disproportionately and inappropriately" and recommended that a time limit of 28 days be introduced as the maximum length of time an individual can be held in an immigration removal centre.

 Later career

 Teather stood down as the MP for Brent Central at the 2015 general election and joined the International Advocacy team of the Jesuit Refugee Service in June 2015.
 As an advocacy advisor, she visited JRS projects all over the world, including: Lebanon, South Sudan, Uganda, North Macedonia and the southern coast of Italy where thousands of migrants were attempting dangerous overseas crossings to mainland Europe across the Mediterranean Sea.
 On 3 December 2015, it was announced that Teather had been appointed as the country director of JRS UK.

+House of Lords

+In December 2025, as part of the 2025 Political Peerages, it was announced that Teather would become a life peer to sit in the House of Lords as a Liberal Democrat peer; she was created as Baroness Teather, of Broughton in the County of Leicestershire on 27 January 2026.

+Teather made her maiden speech in the House of Lords on 12 March 2026.

 Personal life

 Teather is Catholic.
-At 4 ft 10 in, she has been the shortest woman member of Parliament in British history.
+She is married to a man who is a wheelchair user.
+At 4 ft 10 in, she was the shortest woman member of Parliament in British history.